The Pensions Regulator, which

 http://www.rnib.org.uk/softwareaccesscentre.
 Software for blind and partially sighted

-Shopmobility (electric scooters in shopping centres) is for anyone, young or old, whether their disability is temporary or permanent.
+Shopmobility (electric scooters in shopping centres) Search for this for facilities near you, using your browser.
+It is for anyone, young or old, whether their disability is temporary or permanent.
 It is available for those with injuries, long or short-term disabilities and anyone who needs help with mobility.
 Shopmobility is about the freedom to get around.
 You do not need to be registered disabled to use it.
 Does it cost ?
 All schemes operate slightly differently; some provide Shopmobility as a free service while others make a charge.
 This is indicated by the symbols in each entry.
 Most schemes welcome any donations you wish to make.

 www.motability.co.uk (cars)You or your driver(s) will qualify for all the benefits of a Motability car if your receive either the Higher Rate Mobility Component of the Disability Allowance or the War Pensioners Mobility Supplement.
 The benefits include a choice of 4000 new cars; insurance and tax; breakdown service; servicing and maintenance; replacement Tyres and a 60,000 mileage allowance.
 You have to pay them your weekly mobility allowance.

 If you would like a Word Processor that tries to predict what you are writing, try the free Open Office,